 Course Reading (Outside of the classroom):

-Students are expected to undertake at least 5 - 7 hours of reading per week (As a guideline it is suggested that Students complete 100 hours of study (inclusive of the taught sessions) and make use of RevisionMate and CII Resources prior to sitting the exam.
+Students are expected to undertake at least 3 – 5 hours of reading per week and make use of RevisionMate and CII Resources on top of class attendance.
 Your tutor will direct as to required reading topics.
 You will have the opportunity to ask questions at the next session.
 Preparation for each session is essential.

-PLEASE NOTE: The College are providing a total of 15 hours guided learning/support hours per unit with the remaining CII recommended learning hours to come from the students own self-study.
+PLEASE NOTE: The College are providing a total of 2 days guided learning/support hours per unit with the remaining CII recommended learning hours to come from the students own self-study online on our portal.
 The total CII recommended study hours (which will obviously vary based on experience and ability) are as follows:

 - R01 – 60 hours